yjyuwisely/yjyuwisely/README.md

   ## Welcome to yjyuwisely's GitHub!🍀 </div>

 <li> 👋 Hello!
-I’m Yeongjin Yu, @yjyuwisely, a delighted and energised software engineer👩‍💻 </li>
+I’m Yeongjin Yu, @yjyuwisely, a delighted and energised AI engineer👩‍💻 </li>
 <li> 🚀 Passionate about learning and exploring new technologies.</li>
 <!-- <li> 💞️ I have a strong passion for creating clean and intuitive user interfaces. </li> -->
 <li> 🐥 Currently, I'm advancing my skills in ML and DL. </li>